JekaSali/integration-test/README.md

-# integration-test
+# spring-testing
-Integration testing in Spring
+build a simple Spring application and test it with JUnit